Guru Har Rai: Biography

 Guru Har Rai was born to Ananti (also known as Nihal) and Baba Gurditta into a Sodhi Khatri household.
 His father died when he was 8 years old.
 At age 10, in 1640, Guru Har Rai was married to Mata Kishan Devi (sometimes also referred to as Sulakhni) the daughter of Daya Ram.
 They had one daughter Rup Kaur and two sons, Ram Rai and Har Krishan (the latter of whom became the eighth Guru).
+Shortly after his succession to guruship, the Mughals under the command of Najabat Khan invaded the territory of Tara Chand of Hindur, capturing the ruler himself.
+Thus, Har Rai left Kiratpur and travelled to Thapal in Sirmur (Nahan, ruled by Raja Karam Prakash) to give his first teaching, in the form of a vak (commandment).
+This account of the guru travelling to Thapal can be found both in the Dabestan-e Mazaheb and it is also recorded in a note within Jograj's Ād Granth manuscript.
+Guru Hargobind had advised to not get involved in military conflict with the Mughals and rather focus on religious teaching, therefore Guru Har Rai did not interfere in the conflict between Hindur and the Mughals.

-Guru Har Rai had brothers.
+Guru Har Rai had a brother.
 His elder brother Dhir Mal had gained encouragement and support from Shah Jahan, with free land grants and Mughal sponsorship.
 Dhir Mal attempted to form a parallel Sikh tradition and criticized his grandfather and sixth Guru, Hargobind.
 The sixth Guru disagreed with Dhir Mal, and designated the younger Har Rai as the successor.

 Authentic literature about Guru Har Rai life and times are scarce, he left no texts of his own and some Sikh texts composed later spell his name as "Hari Rai".
 Some of the biographies of Guru Har Rai written in the 18th century such as by Kesar Singh Chhibber, and the 19th-century Sikh literature are highly inconsistent.